KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

   - NTP service

   - Firewall
-    - Ability to reach ollama.com so Tanzu Platform can download AI models (Note: Airgapped is supported but not covered in this guide & script at present.
-Please see [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/genai-on-tanzu-platform-for-cloud-foundry/10-2/ai-cf/tutorials-offline-model-support.html) for offline model support)
+    - Ability to reach registry.ollama.ai so Tanzu Platform can download AI models (Note: The script also supports airgapped / internet restricted environments, see "Advanced Config" section below for further details)

   - Certificates (optional)
     - By default, the installer creates a self-signed cert for TLS termination at the GoRouter.
 A user can provide their own cert if wished.
 See [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-2/tpcf/security_config.html) for cert requirements.